pedrorgirardi/Pep/README.md

                                "Packages/Tutkain/ClojureScript (Tutkain).sublime-syntax",
                                "Packages/Tutkain/Clojure Common (Tutkain).sublime-syntax"],

-    // True if you would like to see clj-kondo warnings/errors displayed along the right-hand edge of the view.
+    // True if you want to see clj-kondo warnings/errors displayed along the right-hand edge of the view.
     "annotate_view_analysis": false,

-    // The font-size used by view analysis annotations.
+    // The font size used by view analysis annotations.
     "annotation_font_size": "0.9em",

     // True if you would like to see the number of clj-kondo errors, if any, in the status bar.